MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/dir-function.md

 You can change to a new _pathname_ without retrieving all of the file names that match the current _pathname_.
 However, you can't call the **Dir** function recursively.
 Calling **Dir** with the **vbDirectory** attribute does not continually return subdirectories.

-With Excel for Mac 2016, the initial **Dir** function call will succeed.
-Subsequent calls to iterate through the specified directory will cause an error, however.
-This is a known bug unfortunately.

 > [!TIP]
-> Because file names are retrieved in no particular order, you may want to store returned file names in an array, and then sort the array.
+> Because file names are retrieved in case-insensitive order on Windows and case-sensitive order on macOS, you may want to store returned file names in an array, and then sort the array.

 ## See also